Educational / Professional Organizations

 Founded in spring 2003, the Dermatology Interest Group provides accurate information regarding dermatology residency programs and careers in dermatology with a goal to optimize interactions between medical students and the faculty.
 Our group works to provide a forum for exchanging ideas and experiences related to education, research, and patient service in dermatology.

 Emergency Medicine Interest Group (EMIG)

-The Emergency Medicine Interest Group (EMIG) is open to all medical students, particularly those with an interest in emergency medicine.
-The goal of the group is to expose students to the field of emergency medicine early in their education and encourage exploration of the field.
+The Emergency Medicine Interest Group is open to all medical students, particularly those with an interest in emergency medicine.
+The goal of the group is to expose students to emergency medicine early in their education and encourage exploration of the field.
 Lunchtime speakers include various influential faculty from the surrounding area to discuss emergency medicine topics.
-Group sponsored activities include an array of clinical skills clinics like the cadaver clinic, suture clinic, airway management, and ultrasound technique.
-We organize community outreach programs to teach basic life-saving skills and we arrange shadowing shifts in the emergency department at Parkland and Dallas Children’s.
+Covering an array of clinical skills, the group-sponsored activities include the cadaver clinic, suture clinic, airway management, and ultrasound technique.
+We organize community outreach programs to teach basic lifesaving skills, and we arrange shadowing shifts in the emergency departments at Parkland Hospital and Children’s Medical Center Dallas.

 Family Medicine Student Interest Group